-

 Cliff at Morsum

-In Morsum one finds a cliff on the northern shore at the border to the Hindenburgdamm, shaped some 120.000 years ago, which is national geotope.
+In Morsum one finds a cliff on the northern shore at the border to the Hindenburgdamm, shaped some 120.000 years ago, which is a national geotope.
 It is a soil structure formed by northern European glaciers with red (limonite), yellowish and white(kaolin) sands.
 These sands itself had been deposited 7 – 11 million years ago.
 More detailed information can be found in a Wiki (English oder German).

 The image is an HDR of 5 exposures, intentionally overexposed and combined manually and one processed with software (HDR Efex Pro 2).
 Doing so no traces of a technically generated HDR image are recognizable.
 The resulting HighKey image looks natural.
 I adopted this way of processing HDR images from Harold Davis.